-1. If options is not provided or is undefined, then

-.
-Let options be ToObject(options)

-3. Let getOption be the result of calling the GetGetOption abstract operation with argument options.

-- 4. Let u be the result of calling getOption with arguments "usage", "string", ["sort", "search"], and "sort". - 5.
-Set the [[usage]] internal property of $\underbrace{collator}$ to u. - 6.
-If u is equal to "sort", then let localeData be the value of the [[sortLocaleData]] internal property of Intl_Collator; else let localeData be the value of the [[searchLocaleData]] internal property of Intl_Collator. - Let opt be the result of creating a new object as if by the expression new Object() where Object is the standard built-in constructor with that name. - 8.
+- 1. If options is not provided or is undefined, then - a.
+Let options be the result of creating a new object as if by the expression new Object() where Object is the standard built-in constructor with that name. - 2.
+Else - a.
+Let options be ToObject(options). - 3.
+Let getOption be the result of calling the GetGetOption abstract operation with argument options. - 4.
+Let u be the result of calling getOption with arguments "usage", "string", ["sort", "search"], and "sort". - 5.
+Set the [[usage]] internal property of collator to u. - 6.
+If u is equal to "sort", then let localeData be the value of the [[sortLocaleData]] internal property of Intl.Collator; else let localeData be the value of the [[searchLocaleData]] internal property of Intl.Collator. - 7.
+Let opt be the result of creating a new object as if by the expression new Object() where Object is the standard built-in constructor with that name. - 8.
 Let matcher be the result of calling getOption with the arguments "localeMatcher", "string", ["lookup", "best fit"], and "best fit". - 9.
-Set the [localeMatcher] internal property of opt to matcher. - 10.
+Set the [[localeMatcher]] internal property of opt to matcher. - 10.
 For each row in Table 1, except the header row, do: - a.
 Let key be the name given in the Key column of the row. - b.
 Let value be the result of calling getOption, passing as arguments the name given in the Property column of the row, the string given in the Type column of the row, and, if the Values column of the row contains strings, an array containing those strings. - c.
-If the string given in the Type column of the row is "boolean" and value is not undefined, then i.
+If the string given in the Type column of the row is "boolean" and value is not undefined, then - i.
 Let value be ToString(value). - d.
-Set the [[<key>]] internal property of opt to value. - $11. \ \underline{\text{Let } \textit{relevantExtensionKeys}} \ \text{be the value of the [[relevantExtensionKeys]] internal property of } \underline{\text{Intl.}} Collator.$ - 12.
-Let r be the result of calling the ResolveLocale abstract operation with the [[availableLocales]] internal property of Intl_Collator, the localeList argument, opt, relevantExtensionKeys, and localeData. - 13.
+Set the $[(\langle key \rangle)]$ internal property of opt to value. - 11.
+Let relevantExtensionKeys be the value of the [[relevantExtensionKeys]] internal property of Intl.Collator. - 12.
+Let r be the result of calling the ResolveLocale abstract operation with the [[availableLocales]] internal property of Intl.Collator, the localeList argument, opt, relevantExtensionKeys, and localeData. - 13.
 Set the [[locale]] internal property of collator to the value of the [[locale]] internal property of r.